openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.

-The generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL trust store.
+The generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL Client trust store.

-For every certificate that contain `names` the first non-wildcard `name`  will be used, and placed inside the `server` section of the generated `kubeconfig`.
+For every non-wildcard certificate CN content will be placed inside the `server` section of the generated `kubeconfig`. if the CN Section of the certificate will contain wildcard then `kubeconfig` wont be generated.

 Certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost we must not allow them.